Average Price of Car Detailing in Australia 2026

 Q: How much does car detailing cost in Australia in 2026?

-A: Car detailing costs in Australia range from $50–$100 for a basic wash and vacuum up to $3,000–$3,500 or more for a full paint correction plus 9-year ceramic coating package.
-A full detail (interior and exterior) on a mid-size sedan typically costs $220–$320.
+A: Car detailing costs range from $50–$100 for a basic wash and vacuum up to $3,000–$3,500 or more for a full paint correction plus 9-year ceramic coating package.
+A full detail on a mid-size sedan typically costs $220–$320.
 Prices increase with vehicle size — SUVs and 4WDs run 20–40% more than a hatchback for the same service tier.
-Use Leadkit's car detailing quote calculator to get a price indication for your vehicle in seconds.
+This is a price indication only; your service provider will confirm the final price after assessing the vehicle.

 Q: How much does ceramic coating cost in Australia?

-A: Professional ceramic coating in Australia costs $800–$1,500 for a 2-year coating on a small car, $1,500–$2,500 for a 5-year coating, and $2,500–$3,500 for a premium 9-year coating (such as Gtechniq Crystal Serum Ultra or Gyeon Quartz).
-These prices typically include decontamination preparation; 9-year coatings include paint correction as a requirement.
-Consumer DIY ceramic spray products cost $50–$200 but are sealants rather than true coatings and last weeks rather than years.
-This is a price indication only.
-Your service provider will confirm the final price.
+A: Professional ceramic coating costs $800–$1,500 for a 2-year coating on a small car, $1,500–$2,500 for a 5-year coating, and $2,500–$3,500 for a premium 9-year coating such as Gtechniq Crystal Serum Ultra or Gyeon Quartz.
+These prices typically include decontamination preparation, and 9-year coatings include paint correction as a requirement.
+Consumer DIY ceramic spray products cost $50–$200 but are sealants rather than true coatings, lasting weeks rather than years.

 Q: What is the difference between a full detail and a basic wash?